croningp/oligoss/README.md

-# Polymersoup
+# Oligomer Soup Sequencing (OLIGOSS)

-Polymersoup is a package for _de novo_ sequencing of linear oligomers from tandem mass spectrometry data.
+OLIGOSS is a package for _de novo_ sequencing of linear oligomers from tandem mass spectrometry data.

 __Note__: proper use of this package requires a good working knowledge of both